Wherever possible we promote normality in childbirth from the start of your pregnancy.

 - Epidural anaesthesia- only available in Delivery Suite

-- Talk to your Midwife or Consultant about the various methods of pain relief to obtain more information and decide what is right for you and your baby.
+- Talk to your Midwife or Obstetrician about the various methods of pain relief to obtain more information and decide what is right for you and your baby.

 - Some top tips for being more relaxed during labour and more able to manage the pain are:

-- Learn about labour to help you feel more in control and less worried about the process; you can talk to your midwife or doctor, go to antenatal classes and ask us any questions
+- Learn about labour to help you feel more in control and less worried about the process; you can talk to your Midwife or Obstetrician, or take the opportunity to ask any questions at the antenatal classes

 - Try and learn some techniques to relax and stay calm, such as deep breathing